i4Ds/STIX-data-center/README.md

-## Start the web server for testing purporses
+## Start the web server for testing

 ```
  python wsgi.py